madisonweidner/Music-Data-Project/README.md

 ## **RESULTS**
 *What artists are most listened to?*

+Our dataset has a skew towards alternative/indie rock artists with our top artists having over 16000 listens across all users polled.

 <img width="1255" height="615" alt="TopArtists" src="https://github.com/user-attachments/assets/66641e09-e68d-4e4f-89eb-4815dc95bf5d" />

 *What time of day do they listen to music the most?*